December 15, 2025

 Focus on root causes and support an effective energy transition.

 Many moms are already concerned about climate and fighting back.
 She may be planting trees, using less paper, fussing to close lights and turning down the heat.
 She's also probably recycling, refusing plastic straws and plastic bags and composting.
 Moms with excess resources are likely donating to stem deforestation, habitat loss and species extinction.
 She may even opt to invest in ESG and impact-focused funds.
-While laudable, none of these activities directly target the cause of the problem and so are not a good use of moms' time or talents.
+While laudable, none of these activities directly target the cause of the problem and so are not a good use of moms' time, talents or resources.

 Co2 emssions owidMom, like the rest of us, must focus on the root cause of climate change.
 Which is the CO2 emissions from humanity's collective burning of over 100 million gallons of oil per day, 25 million tons of coal and a comparable amount of natural gas each day.
-It is these daily energy choices that generate over 100 million tonnes of CO2 emissions waste daily and over 40 billion tonnes annually—an enormous amount that goes almost entirely into the atmosphere and heats the planet.
-This is the real problem and the only way to lessen the threat we're facing is to transition away from CO2-emitting fossil fuels to other types of energy that don't emit CO2.
+It is these daily energy choices that generate over 100 million tonnes of CO2 emissions waste daily and over 40 billion tonnes annually—an enormous amount that goes almost entirely into the atmosphere, which further heats the planet.
+This is the real problem and the only way to lessen the threat we're facing is to transition away from carbon-emitting fossil fuels to other types of energy that don't emit CO2.

 What other clean energy options are there?